 While I respect Utah's commitment to road safety, I cannot ignore the fact that a BAC limit of 0.05% is significantly lower than what is considered legally intoxicated in most states.
 This means that even a moderate amount of alcohol could potentially result in a DUI charge in Utah.

-Personally, I have encountered situations where I have consumed a glass of or a with dinner and felt perfectly capable of driving safely.
+Personally, I have encountered situations where I have consumed a glass of wine or a beer with dinner and felt perfectly capable of driving safely.
 However, under Utah's strict laws, even this level of consumption could potentially put me at risk of being charged with a DUI.

 It is important to note that Utah's strict alcohol laws extend beyond just the BAC limit.
 The state also has unique regulations regarding the sale and consumption of alcohol.
 For example, Utah operates under a “liquor control” system, where the state controls the sale and distribution of all alcoholic beverages.
 This means that alcohol can only be purchased from state-run liquor stores or restaurants/bars with a specific license.